Nkca122/JuliusEncryptus/README.md

 <h1 display='block' align='center' align='center'> JULIUS ENCRYPTUS </h1>

 <p align = 'center'>
 A project to create an API which returns all possible combinations to a caesar cipher and sort them into recommended ones and non recommended ones to smoothline the vetting process.
-We have also created a **Website**, **Mobile Application**, **Browser Extension** to display the API's prowess
+We have also created a <b>Website</b>, <i>Mobile Application</i>, <b>Browser Extension</b> to display the API's prowess
 </p>

 > Link to the API: `https://juliusencryptus.onrender.com`